Victor Frankenstein: A paroxysmal oscillation

 Percy Bysshe Shelley, by Alfred Clint, based on Amelia Curran.

-All the more so, in fact, as this character's oscillation between euphoria and prostration is pushed to the extreme.
-Admittedly, this is a kind of stark representation of the romantic hero, but through the repetition of attacks and crises, the portrait of a character that psychiatry would call bipolar gradually emerges, rather unlike his creator.
-Indeed, as far as we know, and despite the tumultuous effervescence of her household, Mary cultivated the memory of her husband and was concerned with his work, but in a way that erased much of its radicalism, and she always sought to establish a compromise between her fidelity and her condition as a woman, the offspring of a famous family, the widow of a poet of genius, evolving in a non-conformist medium, but a woman all the same in a society reluctant to accept feminist outbursts.
+Throughout the novel, this character's oscillation between euphoria and prostration is pushed to the extreme.
+Admittedly, this is a somewhat stark representation of the romantic hero.
+However, through the repetition of attacks and crises, the portrait of a bipolar character gradually emerges.
+Indeed, as far as we know, and despite the tumultuous effervescence of her household, Mary cultivated the memory of her husband and was concerned with his work, but in a way that erased much of its radicalism.
+She always sought to establish a compromise between her fidelity and her condition as a woman, the offspring of a famous family, the widow of a poet.
+Though a woman evolving in a non-conformist medium, her society saw her as a woman all the same.

 This is how the reader could be taken in by Victor Frankenstein's contradictory statements, and find in them a vacillating ambiguity of Mary Shelley's ethical conceptions.
-His acts of contrition are easily contrasted, as adisplayed at the beginning of his story, with, for example, the fiery heroic-comic speech he addresses to Walton's sailors, in which he enjoins upon them the firmness of a grand design and the duty of heroism.
+His acts of contrition are easily contrasted, as displayed at the beginning of his story, with, for example, the fiery heroic-comic speech he addresses to Walton's sailors, in which he enjoins upon them the firmness of a grand design and the duty of heroism.
 The exhortation is peppered with ironic nods to William Shakespeare, including the young Henry V's speech to his soldiers, St Crispin's Day, and a disguised quotation from The Tempest in the line "This is not made of such stuff as your hearts may be", parodying the lines "We are such stuff / As dreams are made on, and our little life.
 Is rounded with a sleep", spoken by Prospero.
-Then she's framed by bouts of deep despondency (sunk in languor); only Walton, captivated by the character, falls under her spell: "a voice so modulated", "an eye so full of lofty design and heroism".
+Then he's framed by bouts of deep despondency (sunk in languor); only Walton, captivated by the character, falls under his spell: "a voice so modulated", "an eye so full of lofty design and heroism".